What Are the Differences Between ANSI X12 and UN/EDIFACT

 Both EDI standards use Acknowledgments.

 – X12 uses a Functional Acknowledgment or 997 transaction set.
-An EDI 997 serves as a response, to acknowledge that an EDI transaction was received.
+An EDI 997 serves as a response to acknowledge that an EDI transaction was received.
 TA1 served for describes errors at the ISA level.

 X12 Transaction Number and EDIFACT ID

-In the ANSI X12 standard, all documents have 3-digit numbers, for example, 810 for an Invoice, 846 for an Inventory Inquiry and Advice, 856 for Advanced Ship Notice.
+In the ANSI X12 standard, all documents have 3-digit numbers, for example, 810 for an Invoice, 846 for an Inventory Inquiry and Advice, 856 for an Advanced Ship Notice.

-According to the EDIFACT rule, the name of the document must be limited to 6 letters, for example, INVOIC derived from the word Invoice, INVRPT for Inventory report, DESADV is the abbreviation for Despatch Advice.
+According to the EDIFACT rule, the name of the document must be limited to 6 letters, for example, INVOIC derived from the word Invoice, INVRPT for Inventory report, and DESADV is the abbreviation for Despatch Advice.

 • Syntax: EDIFACT uses UN/EDIFACT syntax while X12 uses an ASCII-based syntax.